 While a Virginia hunting license covers the basic requirement, hunters pursuing dove must also register with the Harvest Information Program (HIP).
 This federal program helps wildlife agencies monitor migratory bird harvests and is mandatory for all migratory bird hunters, including dove hunters.

-Virginia does not require a special dove permit or entry into a lottery or draw system for dove hunting.
+Virginia does not require a special dove permit.
 The season is open to all licensed hunters who meet the standard requirements.

 It is important to note that no additional state-specific stamps, such as a migratory bird stamp, are required beyond the HIP registration for dove hunting in Virginia.